in

 French Country

-When it comes to the design elements of this furniture style, subtle carvings, curved lines, and neutral colors such as beige, cream, or white are usually applied.
-Normally, the design elements add a touch of rustic or organic style.
+When it comes to the design elements of this style, subtle carvings, curved lines, and neutral colors such as beige, cream, or white are usually applied.
+Typically, the design elements add a touch of rustic or organic and a lot of personality.

-The Cabriole sofa is a traditional piece of French country furniture in the French provincial design aesthetic.
+The Cabriole sofa is a traditional product of French country furniture in the French provincial design aesthetic.
 Cabriole sofas have gorgeous curves as well as complex detailing that make them a focal point in any room.
-This couch style is regularly upholstered in floral or pastel-colored textiles.
+Products like a couch or armchair are regularly upholstered in floral or pastel-colored textiles.

 Moreover, the French armoire is another popular piece of French country furniture.
 It is a big cabinet with ornamental carvings and elaborate hardware that was initially used to store linens and clothing.